Government spending deal clears House ahead of Friday deadline

 Breaking News Emails

-WASHINGTON — The House on Thursday passed the $1.3 trillion government spending deal reached a day earlier, as the Friday night deadline approached.
+WASHINGTON — The House on Thursday passed a $1.3 trillion government spending deal reached a day earlier, as the Friday night deadline approached.

 House lawmakers approved the bill in a 256-167 vote, only hours after the legislation was formally released.
 The Senate could vote on the measure as early as Thursday, barring potential delays.

 Last month, Sen. Rand Paul, R-Ky., caused the government to shut down as he filibustered the short-term spending bill under consideration at the time.
-On Thursday morning, he tweeted a photo of himself holding up the 2,232-page bill, and said, “Well here it is, all 2,232 budget-busting pages.
+On Thursday morning, he tweeted a photo of himself holding up the bill, and said: “Well here it is, all 2,232 budget-busting pages.
 The House already started votes on it.
 The Senate is expected to soon.
 No one has read it.
-Congress is broken…”
+Congress is broken. …”

 Republicans won’t be able to pass the measure without some Democratic votes in the Senate, where 60 votes are required to end debate and advance the bill.
 Republicans currently have 51 senators, while Democrats have 49.